1. Discover the ancient Latin city of Lanuvium

-Leeds is the shopping capital of the North.
-Its most exclusive stores can be found in the historic shopping arcades, found just off the main drag of Briggate.
+Leeds is the shopping capital of the north.
+Its most exclusive stores can be found in the historic shopping arcades, just off the main drag of Briggate.

-The Victoria Quarter has the most high-end brands, and also the grandest design.
+The Victoria Quarter has the most high-end brands, and also the grandest designs.
 You’ll love its stained-glass windows and marble floors, not forgetting the ornate wrought-iron metalwork and pretty shopfronts.

 The shops’ stock is equally stunning – from expensive leather bags at Mulberry to designer frames at Cutler and Gross, sharp suits at Paul Smith and preppy dresses at Hobbs.